Step three: Financing your studies at university

 - Government benefits – Most full-time students cannot claim welfare benefits.
 However, if you are registered blind or you get a Disability Living Allowance you may be able to apply for other benefits including Housing Benefit.
 The amount you will be eligible will be subject to other funding you receive.
 Click here for more information on Housing Benefits.

 For individual benefits advice contact Disability Rights UK to speak with a welfare rights specialist in the Student Money Advice Team at your university or college or try your local Citizens Advice Bureau.

 You can also visit RNIB’s ‘Life skills – managing your money’ pages for further advice on benefits, budgeting, debt advice as well as contact information for the RNIB Welfare Advice team across the UK.

-Useful information and contacts for funding
+Useful information and contacts

 Disability Rights UK